GSA/digitalgov.gov/content/posts/2015-08-12-journey-mapping-the-customer-experience-a-usa-gov-case-study.md

 We used information in the [CX Journey Mapping Toolkit](http://designingcx.com/cx-journey-mapping-toolkit/) to plan the sessions and our approach.
 We invited subject matter experts, managers, and other stakeholders to participate in the mapping sessions and designated facilitators to lead the sessions and keep us on track.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-337-USAgov-Personas-slide-4-Browse-info-Learn-more.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-337-USAgov-Personas-slide-4-Browse-info-Learn-more.jpg" alt="Slide 4, "Browse information or learn more on a general topic"" %}

 One of the most important preparation activities is creating the behavior line.
 This is the path your customer takes and the journey you’re going to map.

 One of USA.gov’s personas, Linda, wants to browse information or learn more on a general topic.
 We selected “searching for financial assistance from the government” as the topic of Linda’s journey because it’s consistently one of the top reasons customers visit [USA.gov](https://www.usa.gov/) or call [1-844-USA-GOV1](https://www.usa.gov/phone), and it falls within the persona category.

 To create Linda’s behavior line, we looked at:

   * USA.gov Web analytics, including demographics, devices, common paths, popular pages, outbound links, and onsite searches
   * Web analytics specifically for our [Government Benefits, Grants, and Loans](https://www.usa.gov/benefits-grants-loans) content